 SAS/IIF Grant to Promote Research on Forecasting

-For the twelfth year, the IIF, in collaboration with SAS®, is proud to announce financial support for research on how to improve forecasting methods and business forecasting practice.
-The award for this year was (2) $5,000 grants.
-The recipients for the grant year 2014-2015 have been announced!
-See below for the winning research, click on 2014-2015.
+For the thirteenth year, the IIF, in collaboration with SAS®, is proud to announce financial support for research on how to improve forecasting methods and business forecasting practice.
+The award for the 2015-2016 year will be (2) $5,000 grants.
+The deadline for applications is September 30, 2015.
+For the full description and requirements for the award, click here.

 Applications must include: